tststslol/SchoologyHacks/README.md

 If it still doesn't work, I don't know what to tell you.

+## Schoology Portfolios
+This process is amazingly easy in Schoology portfolios.
+In a page inside any of your portfolios, there'll be two dots on the top right corner of the rich text editor, underneath the "preview button".
+Click that to toggle the HTML editor.
+Inside that editor, put:
+`<p><iframe src="https://bubbybabur.github.io/SchoologyHacks/rickroll" width="320" height="240" style="width: 100%; height: 500px;"></iframe></p>`
+Then, wait maybe 5 seconds for it to autosave and click Preview.
+You may need to click it a couple times for it to work.
+Then, you should have a button inside your page.
+You can change the "https://bubbybabur.github.io/SchoologyHacks/rickroll" inside the HTML code above to anything you want.
+It seems like it doesn't work for http, though.
+You can change the "width:100%" or "height:500px" to anything too (it's inline css).
+And yes, you can literally put any html element there, except it checks for xss and stuff.

 **Ok bye**

 So yeah, put whatever in your Schoology posts, lock down your content, so yeah.
 Need some suggestions?
 Maybe put https://bubbybabur.github.io/SchoologyHacks/rickroll/ in.
 It's, uh, ok yes it's a rickroll.
 Rickroll your teachers, whatever.